-Vital Communities is teaming up with communities and solar installers across the Upper Valley to help residents and small businesses go solar.
+Over the past two years, Vital Communities has teamed up with communities and solar installers across the Upper Valley to help residents and small businesses go solar.
 Our goal: Ramp up adoption of solar across the Upper Valley.
 Click here to read more.

 How can we help you?